brianmriley/deftjs-cafe-townsend/README.md

 to create base mediators for some desktop and mobile views for additional reusability, leaving the specifics to the concrete, platform implementations.

+Mediators are also aware of the applicaiton-level event bus and can thus partake in dispatching and listening to it's events.
+In order to facilitate a separation of concerns between an object that manages a view (mediators) and an object that's responsible for executing services and working with model data (controllers), the mediators simply broadcast events that controllers handle in order to execute services.

+Simply put, while application aware, mediators numero uno role is to manage it's specific view buddy.

+### Controllers
+Controllers act as the front door to services; they handle application-level events and execute the appropriate service.
+When a service succeeds or fails, it is the controller's responsibility to update model and store data (applicaiton state) and dispatch events alerting the rest of the applicaiton to the state of a service call.

+In addition, controllers can be used to handle applicaiton-level processes and logic as they are in fact applicaiton aware and often "control" the flow and orchestrtion of the application.

 # Directory Layout

     index.html              --> contains the bootstrapping and basic styling for the entire app